Saint Mary's College Athletics Facilities

 Since the winter of 1990, the Timothy Korth Tennis Complex has housed the Saint Mary's men's and women's tennis teams.
 The complex features 12 courts, offices for coaches, and is located steps away from Louis Guisto and Cottrell Fields.

-The complex has hosted the West Coast Conference championships numerous times, in addition to numerous Rolex, NorCal and North Coast Section high school tournaments.
+The complex has hosted the West Coast Conference championships numerous times as well as numerous Rolex, NorCal and North Coast Section high school tournaments.

 Completed in October of 1992, the Saint Mary's College Power Plant provides Gael student-athletes, students, faculty, and staff a first-class weight room and training facility.